isabelc/Increase-Upload-Max-Filesize/readme.txt

 1. Download the plugin file, `increase-upload-max-filesize.zip`
 2. Go to **Plugins -> Add New -> Upload** to upload the plugin
 3. Click "Activate" to activate the plugin.
 4. Go to **Tools -> Upload Max Filesize** to see your current status.
-If the current status shows that your `'upload_max_filesize'` is 32M or greather, the plugin has worked.
+If the current status shows that your `'upload_max_filesize'` is 32M or greater, the plugin has worked.
 You may deactivate the plugin.
 5. If the current status shows that your `'upload_max_filesize'` is **less than 32M**, first wait a few minutes.
 If it still does not change after 30 minutes, it may be because your server does not recognize `php5.ini`, and only recognizes `php.ini`.
 So, please check the box labeled "USE php.ini INSTEAD OF php5.ini" and click the blue button once.
 Then, check your current status again after a few minutes.
 == Frequently Asked Questions ==

-None.
+= Why don't my custom limits take effect? =

+If after 30 minutes your custom settings do not take effect, it may be that you web hosting company has set a maximum limit.
+Please check with your host to see what the maximum allowable limits are.
+For example, some of them don’t allow the `'upload_max_filesize'` to go above 32M.
+In that case, if you try to set it to 64, it will not take effect.
+It will not even get set to 32, either.
+It will simply stay at whatever lower setting you currently had in effect.
+So, choose custom limits that are a little bit lower and run the plugin again.

 == Changelog ==

+= 1.0.2 =
+* New: options to set custom limits.
+* New: can run again from backend even without setting custom options and without having to deactivate and reactivate.
+* Removed feature: memory_limit is no longer affected.
+* Tested for WP 3.8 compatibility.

 = 1.0.1 =
 * New: option to use php.ini for servers that do not recognize php5.ini.
 * Tweak: Added "Current Status" screen to avoid guesswork as to whether the plugin worked or not.